-Short Papers: Over the course of the semester you will be assigned at least five response papers.
+Short Papers: Over the course of the semester you will be assigned short response papers.
 These papers will analyze historical films and/or primary source documents.
 Material and assignment prompts will be posted in your weekly module.
 Each submission will be worth 25 points.
 You will not be allowed to submit your response once the assignment has closed on Canvas.

 Each submission must have your name, the date, the name of the course, and the word count single-spaced in the top right-hand corner.
-The title of your paper should be 12-point Times-New Roman centered type and include the title of the documents or film being analyzed.
-Body text must be 12-point Times New Roman, body text must be double-spaced, and the document must have one-inch margins.
-You must use two short direct quotes in your response.
-Please see the Chicago Citation Guide on Canvas for more details.
+The title of the document should be 12-point Times-New Roman centered type and include the title of the documents being analyzed.
+Body text must be 12-point Times New Roman, lines must be double-spaced, and the document must have one-inch margins.
+You must use two short direct quotes in each response.
+Please see the Chicago Citation Guide on Canvas.
 Failure to cite your information may lead to a zero grade.
 If your submission has a similarity/plagiarism score of 50% or higher you will receive zero credit-so, use your own thoughts and words.
-Answer each question separately.
-Do not include the given questions because they will not count toward your minimum word count.
+Answer each question separately, unless told otherwise.
+Do not include the given questions.